-Heat Stroke In Dogs & Cats: Signs to Watch Out For & How To Prevent
+Heat Stroke In Dogs & Cats: Signs, Treatment & Prevention

-When the weather is super hot or there is very high humidity we need to recognise the signs of heat stroke in dogs, cats and other animals as disaster can happen all too quickly.
+When the weather is super hot or there is very high humidity we need to recognise the signs of heatstroke/heat stress in dogs, cats and other animals as disaster can happen all too quickly.

-Many vets around the country are fighting to save lives due to heat stress.
-Please, please be extra vigilant s heat stress kills….and it doesn’t take long.
+Please be extra vigilant as heat stress kills….and it doesn’t take long.

 Quick Tips To Help Your Pets Stay Cool

 - Provide shade/access to water at ALL times

 - Walk dogs, exercise horses first thing in the morning at dawn or in the evening at dusk.
 DO NOT EXERCISE DURING THE DAY